LiuLan2001/FDLF/README.md

-# FDLF
+# FDNR

-This repository contains the implementation of **FDLF**, a frequency decomposition INR framework for scientific volume data representation.
+This repository contains the implementation of **FDNR**, a frequency decomposition INR framework for scientific volume data representation.

 ## Repository Structure